 Mahé has beautiful beaches, mangrove swamps and extensive areas of mountain forest on the central ridge which rises to around 500m.
 Some of the peaks are covered in cloudforest which harbours endemic tree frogs and chameleons.

-Seychelles, Mauritius & Réunion: Day 2 After some more birding on Mahé we will take a flight to Praslin for a three nights stay.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 2 After spending much of the day birding on Mahé we will take a short flight to the island of Praslin for a three nights stay.

 We will also be looking for the Seychelles Magpie-Robin, the most endangered of the Seychelles endemics with a total population of only about 170 individuals.
 The magpie-robins are currently the subject of a BirdLife International conservation project to try to ensure their future.

 The Toq-Toq or Seychelles Fody is quite numerous here and its catholic diet not only includes fruit, seeds and insects but seabirds eggs as well!
 Some of the Malagasy Turtle Doves here may be pure-bred Seychelles race, untainted by hybridization with the introduced Madagascar race (something which has occurred on most of the other islands).

 Seabirds will be a feature of the trip and we can expect to see White-tailed Tropicbirds, Brown and Lesser Noddies, and Bridled and Common White (or Fairy) Terns.
 Wedge-tailed Shearwaters nest in cracks in the granite boulders and although they only fly into the colonies at night we may be fortunate enough to see a few individuals even in the daytime.

 The island is also home to some introduced Aldabra Giant Tortoises, which we should find leisurely chewing on some vegetation, or lumbering slowly through the more open areas of forest.